 This course is designed to give a clear understanding of Christian worship as directed by the Holy Spirit.
 Understanding worship requires understanding who God is, what He is like, and why He wants us to worship Him.
 Worship of God discusses the necessity, value, and results of worship and presents biblical models of worship as guidelines for individual and corporate worship.
 The course gives practical instruction in leading group worship by following biblical guidelines.
 It also encourages personal development and growth in devotional worship.
 Students enrolled in the course for 3 credits must complete a CRA.

-IST: Worship of God by Forrest Beiser CRA Textbook (MIN 3053 only): The New Worship:
+IST: Worship of God by Forrest Beiser

+CRA Textbook (MIN 3053 only): The New Worship: Straight Talk on Music and the Church (Expanded ed.) by Barry Liesch

 MIN 3062/3 The Church's Educational Task (2 or 3 credits)